Summary

 Political activism

-In January 2013, Kelly and Giffords started a political action committee, Americans for Responsible Solutions.
+In January 2013, weeks after the Sandy Hook Elementary School shooting, Kelly and Giffords started a nonprofit political action committee, Americans for Responsible Solutions (ARS).
 The organization’s mission is to promote solutions to gun violence with elected officials and the general public.
-The couple say it supports the Second Amendment while promoting responsible gun ownership and “keeping guns out of the hands of dangerous people like criminals, terrorists, and the mentally ill.”[54]
+The couple say it supports the Second Amendment while promoting responsible gun ownership and “keeping guns out of the hands of dangerous people like criminals, terrorists, and the mentally ill”.[54]
 The group claims that “current gun laws allow private sellers to sell guns without a background check, creating a loophole that provides criminals and the mentally ill easy access to guns”.[54]
 On March 31, 2013, Kelly said, “any bill that does not include a universal background check is a mistake.
 It’s the most common-sense thing we can do to prevent criminals and the mentally ill from having access to weapons.”[55]
-In 2016, Americans for Responsible Solutions joined the Law Center to Prevent Gun Violence and launched a joint organization known as “Giffords”.[56]
+In 2016, ARS merged with the Law Center to Prevent Gun Violence to become Giffords,[56] which besides background checks advocates for red flag laws.[57][58][59][60]

 Elections